M-r-J-o-h-n/SWH-Injector/README.md

 Using the driver, it writes manual mapper code directly on physical memory of rwx section.

+After this, physical memory is unmapped from the injector.

 Next, by using SetWindowsHookEx The injector injects the same dll into target process.

 Then our manual mapper code will loadlibrary a signed dll that contains rwx that the restriction above is not required.
 It then maps target dll on rwx section of the dll.